romainsacchi/carculator/docs/introduction.rst

 Unfortunately, because the underlying calculations are kept undocumented, it is not possible to explain the disparity in the results given by these models.

-Because **Carculator** is kept as open as possible, the methods and assumptions behind the generation of results are easily identifiable.
+Because **Carculator** is kept **as open as possible**, the methods and assumptions behind the generation of results are easily identifiable and adjustable.
 Also, there is an effort to keep the different modules (classes) separated, so that improving certain areas of the model is relatively easy and does not require changing extensive parts of the code.
 In that regard, contributions are welcome.

 Finally, beside being more flexible and transparent, **Carculator** provides interesting features, such as:

-* a stochastic mode, that allows fast Monte Carlo analyses (1,000 iterations in 22 seconds, on a computer equipped with an i5 CPU)
+* a stochastic mode, that allows fast Monte Carlo analyses
-* possibility to override any or all of the 200+ default car parameters (e.g., number of passengers, drag coefficient)
+* possibility to override any or all of the 200+ default input car parameters (e.g., number of passengers, drag coefficient) but also calculated parameters.
 * hot pollutants emissions function of driving cycle, using HBEFA 3.3 data, further divided between rural, suburban and urban areas
 * noise emissions, based on `CNOSSOS-EU <https://ec.europa.eu/jrc/en/publication/reference-reports/common-noise-assessment-methods-europe-cnossos-eu>`_ models for noise emissions and `Noise footprint from personal land‐based mobility by Cucurachi, et al (2019) <https://onlinelibrary.wiley.com/doi/full/10.1111/jiec.12837>`_ for inventory modelling and mid- and endpoint characterization of noise emissions, function of driving cycle and further divided between rural, suburban and urban areas
-* exports inventories as csv files to be used with Brightway2 or Simapro (in progress), including uncertainty information.
-This requires the user to have `ecoinvent 3.5 cutoff` installed on the LCA software the car inventories are exported to.
+* exports inventories as Excel files to be used with Brightway2 or Simapro (in progress), including uncertainty information.
+This requires the user to have `ecoinvent 3.6 cutoff` installed on the LCA software the car inventories are exported to.
-* exports inventories directly into Brightway2, as a database object to be registered.
+* exports inventories directly into Brightway2, as a LCIImporter object to be registered.
 Additionally, when run in stochastic mode, it is possible to export arrays of pre-sampled values using the `presamples <https://pypi.org/project/presamples/>`_ library to be used together with the Monte Carlo function of Brightway2.

 Objective
 ---------